giantswarm/rfc/rfc-capi-for-kvm-capk/README.md

 The CAPI-native method for OS images is using an image builder to create a different image for each Kubernetes version.
 This implies a lot of complexity and is a big departure from our current approach of configuring nodes using ignition.
 During development we will use kubeadm pre- and post- commands to provision nodes and then decide if we want to go through the process of setting up an image building pipeline.

-#### Controller Template (operatorkit vs kubebuilder)
+#### Controller Framework (operatorkit vs kubebuilder)

-While we want to avoid too many moving parts, this is a good opportunity to continue aligning more closely with upstream operators and use kubebuilder.
+While we want to avoid too many moving parts, this is a good opportunity to continue aligning more closely with upstream operators and collaborate with the community by using `kubebuilder`.
 There are quite a few unknowns around this which we have summarized below:

 ##### Features in operatorkit

 1. expose `creation_timestamp`, `deletion_timestamp` and `last_reconciled` metrics for every object we reconcile over.
 We use them in the [following](https://github.com/giantswarm/prometheus-rules/blob/8142cac5f47be117ca428fc422d71afd2db3f5ee/helm/prometheus-rules/templates/alerting-rules/operatorkit.rules.yml#L1) alerts.
-1. create [kubernetes events](https://github.com/giantswarm/operatorkit/blob/master/docs/using_kubernetes_events.md) on reconcilation errors
+1. create [kubernetes events](https://github.com/giantswarm/operatorkit/blob/master/docs/using_kubernetes_events.md) on reconciliation errors
 1. sentry client: (**not used in `kvm-operator`**)
 1. [pause reconciliation](https://github.com/giantswarm/operatorkit/blob/master/docs/pause_reconciliation.md): do not reconcile if there are specific pause annotations (**not used in `kvm-operator`**)
 1. setting per controller finalizer (`operatorkit.giantswarm.io/<controller.Name>`)
-1. allow delete events to get [replayed](https://github.com/giantswarm/operatorkit/blob/master/docs/using_finalizers.md#control-flow) (by setting `finalizerskeptcontext.SetKept(ctx)`
+1. allow deletion events to be [replayed](https://github.com/giantswarm/operatorkit/blob/master/docs/using_finalizers.md#control-flow) by setting `finalizerskeptcontext.SetKept(ctx)`
 1. when we boot the server we also add two additional endpoints: `healthz` (service availability) and `version` (info about the go runtime)

 ##### Alternatives in kubebuilder

-1. Metrics: `kubebuilder` already exposes a few metrics and we can always add new ones ([link](https://book.kubebuilder.io/reference/metrics.html#publishing-additional-metrics))
+1. Metrics: `kubebuilder` already exposes a few metrics, and we can always add new ones ([link](https://book.kubebuilder.io/reference/metrics.html#publishing-additional-metrics))
 1. Events: manager has a `GetEventRecorderFor` method that can be passed to the controller to register events
-1. Finalizers: kubebuilder supports them too so we can implement all the stuff we need (pause, replay)
+1. Finalizers: kubebuilder supports them so we can implement all the stuff we need (pause, replay)
-1. Extra endpoints: manager has `AddHealthzCheck` and `AddReadyzCheck` methods that feel similar to the `healtz` endpoint.
+1. Extra endpoints: manager has `AddHealthzCheck` and `AddReadyzCheck` methods that feel similar to the `healthz` endpoint.
 Not sure if we actively use the second one still.

 ### Milestones

 #### MVP

-- Create Cluster
+- Create cluster using manual templates
-- Delete Cluster
+- Delete cluster
-- Scale Cluster
+- Scale cluster
-- Upgrade Cluster
+- Upgrade cluster
 - Pivoting
-- Cofigure node size for Worker and Control Plane Nodes
+- Calico CNI via App CR
+- Configure Kubernetes version, OS version, and resources for worker and control plane nodes

 #### Production-readiness

 - Configure docker volume size
 - Configure kubelet volume size
 - Vertical pod autoscaler for operator pod
-- Configure DNS and NTP Servers
+- Configure DNS and NTP servers
-- Docker bridge IP and network range
-    This is needed by some customers due to conflicting IP ranges
+- Docker network CIDR (this is needed by some customers due to conflicting IP ranges)
 - Configure CIDRs for pod and service IPs

 ### Appendix A: Full Example Cluster